M-TH: 8:30 a.m.-4:30 p.m.

 Step 5: Register for Classes

-Registration for classes is easy!
-Simply log on to MyUB, click HUB Student Center, and click the Manage Classes tile, select class search, and select the appropriate term.
-Follow the steps to put courses in your shopping cart and register.
+When you have completed your holds and to-do items, simply log on to MyUB, click HUB Student Center, and click the Manage Classes tile and select class search.
+From there, select the appropriate term and follow the steps to put courses in your shopping cart and register.

-Be sure to familiarize yourself with critical registration dates and deadlines on the student calendar.
-Non-degree seeking students can register beginning mid-March for summer, August 1st for fall, October 1st for winter, and December 1st for spring semesters.
+Be sure to familiarize yourself with critical registration dates and deadlines on our fall, winter, spring, and summer enrollment pages.
+Non-degree seeking students can register beginning in mid-March for summer, Aug.
+1 for fall, Oct.
+1 for winter and Dec.
+1 for spring semesters.